OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

     .. cpp:member:: OcaBoolean secureControlData

-        Indicates whether the OCA control data in the system is secured.
+        TRUE if and only if the OCA control data in the system is secured.

         This property has id ``3.1``.